oliviermfmartin/detectpolya/README.md

 * **read_clipped_seq**: Sequence of sequenced read with matched nucleotides masked by equal sign (SAM or BAM).
 Used to detect primer.

-* **read_clipped_3p_seq**: For SAM or BAM, sequence of sequenced read with matched nucleotides and clipped on 5 prime end masked by equal sign.
-For FASTA and FASTQ, 3 prime end is defined as being further than len(seq)/1.5.
+* **read_clipped_3p_seq**: For SAM or BAM.
 Used to detect poly-A tail.
+Sequence of sequenced read with matched nucleotides and clipped on 5 prime end masked by equal sign.
+GTF file is used to figure out which strand is relevant.
+If GTF is not specified, assumes every transcript is on the plus strand.

 * **read_qual"**: Quality string of read in the same order as the sequence (FASTQ, SAM or BAM)